Keyboardly-App/keyboardly-dev/doc/Addon.md

     <img src="assets/dashboard-detail-addon.png" >
 </p>

-5. Dialog will appeared, change the description and icon (optional).
+5. Dialog will appear, change the description and icon (optional).
 Select the zip file and click `Build` button.
 <p align="center">
     <img src="assets/build-addon-dialog.png" >
 </p>

-6. The build process is about 15-20 minutes if success.
+6. The build process is about 15-20 minutes if successful.
 <p align="center">
     <img src="assets/addon-building.png" >
 </p>

-7. If the build success, download the *.apk file and try it on the real device.
+7. If the build is successful, download the *.apk file and try it on the real device.
+8. If failed, check the error detail, fix it, and rebuild.